Dual Diagnosis Treatment Centers

 Clinical Evaluations & Assessments

-Morningside's Dual Diagnosis Center in California offers a fully-customized drug abuse with dual-diagnosis treatment center program that delivers an individualized, personal approach to the assessment and treatment of clients with these co-occurring disorders.
-We also provide treatment in the cases of bipolar disorders, schizophrenic disorder, or mood/anxiety disorders.
+Morningside’s Dual Diagnosis Center in California offers a fully-customized drug abuse with dual-diagnosis treatment center program that delivers an individualized, personal approach to the assessment and treatment of clients with these co-occurring disorders.
+We also provide dual-diagnosis treatment centers in the cases of bipolar disorders, schizophrenic disorder, or mood/anxiety disorders.
 Clients who arrive without a diagnosis will receive comprehensive psychological and psychiatric assessments, within our own private Southern California treatment facilities, including an in-depth health review and personal health history assessment.
-Clients with an existing diagnosis still receive clinical evaluations, and the results of all testing guide an interdisciplinary team of psychiatrists, psychologists, therapists and chemical dependency counselors in the creation of an individualized plan of treatment -- our evidence-based treatment-model approach to dynamic therapy planning.
+Clients with an existing diagnosis still receive clinical evaluations, and the results of all testing guide an interdisciplinary team of psychiatrists, psychologists, therapists and chemical dependency counselors in the creation of an individualized plan of treatment — our evidence-based treatment-model approach to dynamic therapy planning.
 For both new and existing diagnoses, these diagnostic assessments help determine which of our dual-diagnosis treatment plans and dual-diagnosis treatment facilities will work best for our clients, in all phases of their personal recovery, whether their respective drug dependencies stem from depressants (e.g., opiates, narcotics, alcohol, OxyContin, Hydrocordone, Ritalin, Adderall, or benzodiazepines), stimulants (e.g. cocaine, crystal meth, amphetamines), hallucinogens (mescaline, LSD, ecstasy), designer drugs, and other substances (such as marijuana).
 Morningside Recovery’s dual-diagnosis center treatment programs are tailored to each client’s specific mental health requirements, based on the type of substance abuse and regardless of the severity of the co-occurring disorder.
 For example, a client suffering from a mental illness such as bipolar disorder or major depressive disorders will receive care for both mood disorder and addiction during dual-diagnosis rehab.
 In some treatment centers, only one of the two problems is identified and treated.
 With Morningside’s evidence-based, combined approach, both issues are addressed simultaneously.

 Morningside Recovery’s dual-diagnosis center treatment programs are tailored to each client’s specific mental health requirements, based on the type of substance abuse and regardless of the severity of the co-occurring disorder.
 For example, a client suffering from a mental illness such as bipolar disorder or major depressive disorders will receive care for both mood disorder and addiction.
 In some treatment centers, only one of the two problems is identified and treated.
 With Morningside’s evidence-based, combined approach, both issues are addressed simultaneously.